Skip to content

 Over the next four days, we’ll highlight the most promising research and key insights shaping the future of myeloma treatment.
 Much of the science being presented is closely aligned with MMRF’s strategic research priorities and addresses critical unmet needs in patient care, including:

-Here’s what’s capturing our attention on day one:
+Here’s what captured our attention on day one.

 New Treatments on the Horizon for Relapsed/Refractory Patients

 Data from early-phase studies of several new treatments were very encouraging, particularly for groups of patients who have exhausted current treatment options.
-Here are a few with some exciting potential:
+Here are three with exciting potential:

 While the results of these studies are promising, more work is needed to figure out how well they compare to currently approved myeloma treatments.